marb2000/XamlIslands/1903_Samples/WnForms_and_WPF_Readme.md

 ## Support language localization

+ >These steps are tedious.
+Fortunately, the samples contain the "Directory.Build.targets" MSBuild tasks that do it automatically for you.
+Continue reading this long section if you are still insterested about how this work.

 WinRT Components use the resw files to localize strings.
->Follow the [guidelines](https://docs.microsoft.com/en-us/windows/uwp/app-resources/localize-strings-ui-manifest) for generating the localization correctly.

-The resw file contents are included into just one PRI file (resources.PRI) at build time.
+You should follow the [guidelines](https://docs.microsoft.com/en-us/windows/uwp/app-resources/localize-strings-ui-manifest) for generating the localization correctly.
+The content of these resw files isincluded into just one PRI file (resources.PRI) at build time.
 Your WinForms/WPF app uses this PRI file to load the resources at runtime.

 >Note that __unpackaged UWP Xaml apps__ use the OS Setting of Window Display Language and __packaged UWP XAML apps__ use the Preferred Language Setting.